 Guns are an important part of my survival plans, but simply having one strapped to my side doesn’t or should not give me a false sense of security.
 This is a tool and that is all.
 With a firearm, I will have the opportunity to react in ways that I otherwise wouldn’t.
 This isn’t an invisible shield against violence; it won’t protect me from dedicated bad guys or the stupid actions I may take myself.
 There is so much more to security than simply having a bang stick, and we are all wise to temper our bravado in the face of disaster just because we bought a gun.
 This can go the same way for bad guys too who get cocky when they have a firearm.
 Just because you have a gun that doesn’t mean someone can’t walk up behind you and put their own bullet in the back of your skull.

 I have a backup generator

-A backup power plan is excellent and I have one myself with further plans for solar backup, but this isn’t something I can count on to completely replace all of the power we have grown used to.
+A backup power plan is excellent, and I have one myself with further plans for solar backup, but this isn’t something I can count on to completely replace all the power we have grown used to.
 Even if it was, in a complete grid-down scenario people would know that you have power unless this was hyper secret.
-Small chance of that with a generator but eventually everyone will know you have power and then we get back to that survival arsenal we spoke about earlier.
+Small chance of that with a generator, but eventually everyone will know you have power, and then we get back to that survival arsenal we spoke about earlier.